AI4Finance-Foundation/FinRL/README.md

 ## Guiding Principles
 - **Completeness.** Our library shall cover components of the DRL framework completely, which is a fundamental requirement;
 - **Hands-on tutorials.** We aim for a library that is friendly to beginners.
-Tutorials withdetailed walk-through will help users to explore the functionalities of our library;
+Tutorials with detailed walk-through will help users to explore the functionalities of our library;
 - **Reproducibility.** Our library shall guarantee reproducibility to ensure the transparency andalso provide users with confidence in what they have done.